vlp19/NBA-Lottery-How-to-Fix-the-Tanking-Epidemic/README.md

 ## Conclusion
 This project demonstrates a robust, data-driven methodology to combat NBA tanking.
 Using the combination of behavioral classification in machine learning for a binary classifier neural network and policy testing with monte carlo simulations, we explore how a "tax and redistribute" model to effectively penalize tanking while maintaining fairness.
-It is found that
+It is found that aggressive tax models successfully flatten draft odds.
+This effectively eliminates the advantage of holding the absolute worst record and rewards legitimate rebuilding efforts across the league.